 And should a caliph ever be an extremist themselves, removing them wouldn’t be difficult.

 Not particularly modest, but perhaps workable

 Rapid geopolitical conditions are converging that will force everyone to recognize their current strategies of attrition aren’t working.
 The Islamic State is far too dangerous to allow territory; it must be destroyed sooner rather than later.
 This will require cooperation unseen since 1945.
 That may bode well for the rest of the world, since a rapprochement between Russia and America is in everyone’s interests.

 While China, India and other major powers might volunteer power, none of them are necessary to the success of said venture: simply having them vote favorably in the UN would be enough.

 But most of all, the world must aid the reformation of Sunni Islam.
 It cannot wait until Islam suddenly becomes unfashionable, as Christianity has in Europe; instead, it must work with what’s there and Sunni Muslims need a central voice to guide them out of the darkness of Qutbism.

-This article originally appeared at Geopolitics Made Super, November 23, 2015.
+This story first appeared at Geopolitics Made Super, November 23, 2015.